 Not sure which program is right for you, use the Program Selector to find the best match.

 Online Accounting Program

-has never been as easy as it is through Auburn Accounting Online.
+been as easy as it is through Auburn Accounting Online.

 Requirements for Admission

 Admission to the online Bachelor of Science in Business Administration - Accounting program is limited to second degree seeking candidates only who meet the following criteria:

 - Completed either a U.S. AACSB-accredited bachelor's degree in business or a U.S. AACSB-accredited MBA.
 Students with MBAs who do not have a business undergraduate degree must have completed courses equivalent to the required business foundation prerequisites.

 - Must be a U.S. citizen or Green Card holder (Permanent Resident) and have either a USA or APO address from a SARA authorized state.

 - Must meet the business foundation prerequisites

 Students admitted to the online BSBA in Accounting will receive a waiver of the university